NOT YET A BASIC or PREMIUM MEMBER/ACCOUNT HOLDER?

 “Connectivity is a foundational component of our strategy to deliver smart vehicles in a smart world … vehicles will be able to talk to each other talk to the cloud and everything around it safely and seamlessly and with an optimal customer experience,” says Gray.

 The modem testing lab is shielded from any radio frequencies – even smartphones won’t work.
 The controlled environment is used to test continuous 4G LTE connectivity and next-generation technologies.

 “This allows us to test the North American variant, Europe, China, anywhere we sell cars without having to be in those locations.” adds Racz.

 SYNC debuted in 2007 and SYNC 3 was introduced in 2015.
 The new SYNC 3 will debut this summer in the all-new 2020 Ford Explorer.
 A SYNC 3 software upgrade may be available for some 2018 and later Ford models.

 Troy Media columnist Greg Gazin, also known as the Gadget Guy and Gadget Greg, is a syndicated veteran tech columnist, communication, leadership and technology speaker, facilitator, blogger, podcaster and author.
 Reach him @gadgetgreg or at GadgetGuy.ca.

 Terms and Conditions of use DON’T GO YET!
 SAVE TIME!
-Let us POST this content directly to your web site.
+We can BROADCAST this content directly to your web site.
 Contact us for details.